yaramohajerani/dynamic_mascons/README.md

     ```
 	python create_voronoi_regions.py parameters_voronoi_mascons.txt
 	```
-	Note the `epsilon` parameter in the parameter file is the increment (in radians) used in the initial grid of generators used to create voronoi regions. `iterations` is the number of iterations, and `ratio` is the scaling factor for shifting centroids towards the fixed points in every iteration (inversely proportional to distance).
+	Note the `EPSILON` parameter in the parameter file is the increment (in radians) used in the initial grid of generators used to create voronoi regions. `N_ITERATIONS` is the number of iterations, and `R_CONSTANT` is the scaling factor for shifting centroids towards the fixed points in every iteration (inversely proportional to distance).
+Finally, if `ROTATE` is set to `True`, the coordinate system is rotated such that the mean of the fixed points is situated at the North Pole to maximze azimuthal symmetry.

 	This script will save the final voronoi regions into file for later use, and also save an [interactive plot of the voronoi regions.](./imgs/spherical_voronoi_regions.html)
 	![](./imgs/voronoi_regions.png)